Meme1079/NoteSkin-Selector-Remaster/README.md

 ### Additions/Changes
 - Overhual the main GUI with a new redesign, cuz it looks cool. _(inspired by OreUI from Minecraft)_
 - Overhual the main source-code of the mod for organization and an ability to soft-code new skin states.
+     - Loads separated chunks of object sprites for skins when switching pages.
      - Classes to create custom states for different skins by using inheritance and polymorphism stuff.
-     - Loads separated chunks of object sprites of the skins when switching pages.
 - Additions/Changes on the NoteSkin Selector State.
      - Added a functional slider for switching skin pages.
           - It automatically snaps to its nearest page index.